Sanjanadhananjayaa/mslearn-dp100/instructions/03-azureml-designer.md

 ## Create a designer pipeline

-To get started with designer, first you must create a pipeline and add the dataset you want to work with.
+To get started with a designer, first, you must create a pipeline and add the dataset you want to work with.

-1. In Azure Machine Learning studio, view the **Designer** page and create a new pipeline.
+1. In Azure Machine Learning Studio, view the **Designer** page and create a new pipeline.

     ![new-pipeline](images/newpipeline.png)